SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

 cd /work/abc123

 git clone https://github.com/SecureAIAutonomyLab/python-package.git
-cd LLM-Utils # you will now be ready to set up a conda environment
+cd python-package # you will now be ready to set up a conda environment
 ```

 # Creating new conda environment, and then installing what you need manually